 Comprehensive Program & Customer Support

 This program is the most versatile and comprehensive, ready-to-implement-based parent engagement program available.
 Programs of this caliber normally cost tens of thousands of dollars to develop.
 Now, it can be yours at a tiny fraction of the cost.
-Not only will you get the curriculum, the organizational and publicity components, the reproducible materials, free email support and telephone consultation, the program also includes a one year subscription to over 30 electronic publications for your website, that you may choose to renew each year!
+Not only will you get the curriculum, the organizational and publicity components, the reproducible materials, free email support and telephone consultation.

 The RAD program was developed, and is working, in actual schools and districts.
 Now your parents can learn the vital lessons they need to help their children succeed and pursue the American dream that includes high school graduation and higher education.
 Your school/district can be on the path to increasing test scores, having higher-achieving students and boosting AYP in critical subgroups.